-Wolf Eels are one of the most interesting species found in the pacific northwest waters.
-Wolf eels are easy to identify, when young, their coloration is a burnt orange spotted look that gradually changes into a dominant grey for males and brown for females.
+The Wolf Eel is one of the most interesting species found in the pacific northwest waters.
+Wolf eels are easy to identify, when young, their coloration is a burnt orange-spotted look that gradually changes into a dominant gray for males and brown for females.

 The female will lay up to 10 000 eggs at a time with the male fertilizing them.
 They then wrap themselves around the eggs and guard the eggs for about 13 to 16 weeks until they hatch.